Key Stage Three and Four

 At Key Stage Three, we build on students learning from Key Stage Two.
 We follow the National Curriculum and offer the following subjects:

-At KS3, English continues to be taught as a discrete subject but remains integral part of all other subjects across the curriculum.
+At KS3, English continues to be taught as a discrete subject but remains an integral part of all other subjects across the curriculum.
 Pupils follow the English National Curriculum which is differentiated to the interests and abilities of the pupils.
 English lessons involve developing pupils’ functional reading, writing and communication skills, using a range of techniques and approaches.
-Reading skills are supported through a range resources and methods, including the use of a structured phonics programme developed by Ruth Miskin called Read, Write inc. and the computer based programme, Lexia Core 5.
+Reading skills are supported through a range of resources and methods, including the use of a structured phonics programme developed by Ruth Miskin called Read, Write inc. and the computer-based programme, Lexia Core 5.
 Pupils in KS3 receive weekly homework to support and consolidate their learning within English.

-At KS4, pupils will have the opportunity to follow a formal qualification within English.
+At KS4, pupils will have the opportunity to follow a formal qualification in English.
 Pupils will have access to a range of appropriate pathways, including English Language GCSE, English Entry Level and Pre Entry Level qualifications which aim to develop pupils’ functional literacy skills.

 Mathematics in KS3 continues to be taught as a discrete lesson but opportunities are taken wherever possible to extend pupils’ mathematical language, understanding and knowledge across other curriculum subjects.
 Our foremost aim is to ensure that, as far as possible, all pupils develop mathematical skills for daily living, including mental fluency and they develop a positive attitude in the subject.